dee-obuaya/my-library-api/README.md

 ```

 ### `GET /books/:title`
-- fetches ONE book with matching title.
+- fetches ONE book with matching `title`.
 - returns two objects, `message` and `book` with the values `success` and a book object.

 Sample request: `curl http://localhost:3000/books/Rockstar`